codatio/codat-docs/docs/using-the-api/optimizing-api-calls.md

 ## Optimising by use case

-As part of your implementation, check which [data types are relevant to your use case](/usecases/overview), and focus on pulling only those data types.
+As part of your implementation, check which [data types are relevant to your use case](/usecases/overview), and focus on reading only those data types.
 You can also use query parameters to further filter down the number of results by use case when calling to our API.

 These approaches allow you to minimise the number of API calls and the volume of data returned.
 As a result, this speeds up your system, returns the data faster, and improves your user experience.